Zalmotek/renesas-RA8M1-feather/README.md

 #### Running your first project

-Once you have all the tools installed, follow <a href="https://github.com/Zalmotek/renesas-RA8M1-feather/tree/main/firmware/Blink">this</a> guide to learn how to import, build, and run a project in the e² studio IDE.
+Once you have all the tools installed, follow <a href="https://github.com/Zalmotek/renesas-RA8M1-feather/tree/main/firmware/Blink/RA8M1_Feather_Blink">this</a> guide to learn how to import, build, and run a project in the e² studio IDE.

 ---
 Thank you for choosing the Renesas RA8M1 Feather SoM!

 We can't wait to see what amazing projects you'll create with it! 💻✨

-## 0. Getting Started with the RA8M1 Feather SoM using the Renesas e² studio IDE
-## 1. Robotics Sensors with the Renesas RA8M1 Feather SoM
-## 2. Controlling Outputs with the Renesas RA8M1 Feather SoM
-## 3. Connectivity and Remote Control in Robotics with the RA8 Feather SoM
-## 4. Edge ML with the RA8 Feather SoM
-## 5. RA8M1 Feather SoM-Powered Robotic Dog